 ‘What is really stopping this happening’ Beckett adds ‘is the media and specifically the right wing popular press.’
 The BBC surely also deserves special mention.

-Reform is moving apace elsewhere, while Britain panics and stagnates.
-New York is finally beginning to extricate itself from ‘Stop and Frisk’, a kind of evil twin to ‘Stop and Search’, after Judge Shira Schiendlin ruled that the program is racist.
-Noting that 80 per cent of those stopped were either black or Hispanic, and about 90 per cent of these people were not charged with any crime, Judge Schiendlin argued that the city had ‘adopted a policy of indirect racial profiling by targeting racially defined groups for stops based on local crime suspect data’.
-She added: ‘I also conclude that the city’s highest officials have turned a blind eye to the evidence that officers are conducting stops in a racially discriminatory manner.’
+Reform is moving apace elsewhere while Britain panics and stagnates.
+New York is finally beginning to extricate itself from ‘Stop and Frisk’, an evil twin to ‘Stop and Search’, after Judge Shira Schiendlin ruled that the program is racist.
+Noting that 80 per cent of those stopped were either black or Hispanic, and that roughly 90 per cent of these people were not charged with any crime, Judge Schiendlin argued that the city had ‘adopted a policy of indirect racial profiling by targeting racially defined groups for stops based on local crime suspect data’.
+She added, ‘I also conclude that the city’s highest officials have turned a blind eye to the evidence that officers are conducting stops in a racially discriminatory manner.’
 Judge Schiendlin found points in the system at which to point the finger of blame.
-But in the New Jim Crow view, to fully comprehend New York’s ‘Stop and Frisk’ its lineage must be traced back beyond the massive expansion of drug war policing under Reagan to the dark days of the Nixon administration.
-Here the War on Drugs as it functions today was arguably first conceived and refined.
+But in the New Jim Crow view, to fully comprehend New York’s ‘Stop and Frisk’ its lineage must be traced beyond the massive expansion of drug war policing under Reagan back to the dark days of the Nixon administration.
+It is here, arguably, that the War on Drugs as it functions today was first conceived and refined.
 Two jailed players in the Watergate Scandal, John Erlichman, White House counsel to Nixon, and Bob Haldeman, his Chief of Staff, left in their memoirs frank admissions about just how the drug war was designed to work.
-Ehrlichman wrote: “Look, we understood we couldn’t make it illegal to be young or poor or black in the United States, but we could criminalize their common pleasure.
+Ehrlichman wrote, “Look, we understood we couldn’t make it illegal to be young or poor or black in the United States, but we could criminalize their common pleasure.
 We understood that drugs were not the health problem we were making them out to be, but it was such a perfect issue… that we couldn’t resist it.”
 And Haldeman gifts us a particularly choice line: “[Nixon] emphasized that you have to face the fact that the whole problem is really the blacks.
 The key is to devise a system that recognizes this while not appearing to.”